binhnguyen00/create-vrt/README.md

 Are you tired of setting up the same React project configuration over and over again?
 Spending precious development time on boilerplate setup, configuring build tools, and integrating UI libraries?
 We've all been there.

-**create-vrth** is here to save you time and hassle.
+**create-vrt** is here to save you time and hassle.
 It's a zero-config CLI tool that scaffolds a production-ready React application with all the modern tools you need, right out of the box.
 No more copying configurations from old projects or hunting through documentation – just run one command and start building your app.

 ## What's Included?